 Green Beans with Smoked Yogurt and Toasted Almond Vinaigrette

-- 3-4 slices of bacon
+- 3-4 slices bacon

-- freshly ground black
+- To taste pepper freshly ground black

 - In a heavy skillet or pot over medium heat, render the bacon slices slowly.
 Once the bacon is crispy, remove it from the skillet, chop, and reserve.

 - While the bacon fat is still hot, add 1 lb of blanched green beans and sauté until slightly charred and cooked.
 Add the fresh lemon juice and salt and pepper to taste.